Find Us

 El-Nido-Philippines-PALAWAN

-This website provides general advice on vaccinations for The Philippines and is not a substitute for adequate medical advice from the Travel Vaccination Clinic doctor or your own doctor.
-Before receiving any travel-specific vaccines you should ensure you are up to date with all routine vaccinations.
+Before receiving travel-specific vaccines, you should ensure you are current with all routine vaccinations.
 If you are unsure whether you are up to date, ask the doctor to confirm whether you should get a booster shot to protect you.

 Checklist